blackgwehnade/flask_authy_docker_app/README.md

 ## Getting started

 Make sure that you have a GitHub account with valid SSH keys.
-Also make sure you have Docker installed [docker](https://docs.docker.com/engine/installation/) and run the following in a terminal:
+Also make sure you have Docker and PostgreSQL installed [Docker](https://docs.docker.com/engine/installation/) [PostgreSQL](https://www.postgresql.org/download/) and run the following in a terminal:

 ```shell
 git clone git@github.com:blackgwehnade/flask_authy_docker_app.